Jitpomi/ferrisup/README.md

 ## From Zero to Production

+> **Note:** The full transformation and scaling capabilities described below are partially implemented in the current version, with complete functionality planned for future releases.

 FerrisUp allows your project to evolve naturally:

 1. Start with a minimal hello world app